falexandrou/falexandrou.github.io/_work/14-talentdesk-io.md

 type_tags: contract
 link: https://talentdesk.io/
 ---
 Tech lead & Software Engineer.
-Designed and developed some of the system's core functionality, lead the core platform team
+Designed and developed some of the system's core functionality, lead & hired engineers for the core platform team